 Intensive language and literacy support combined with Fabien’s drive has given him a new found confidence in his own abilities.
 The power of learning allowed him to overcome his fear of speaking with Australians, and now enjoys making connections with everyone he meets.

-Fabien ultimately dreams of one day becoming a nurse.
 Against the odds Fabien has already accomplished a lot, however is still well aware that the reading and essay writing expectations of a university level degree are extremely demanding.

 Before his nursing dream can be fully realised, his next steps will need to focus on higher level language and literacy tuition and stronger technology skills.
 An opportunity to upskill in these areas will give him the confidence and technical skills to thrive within a challenging university environment.